Education • Training • Certification

 12. Concealed Handgun License With Any Security Work?

-The Department of Public Safety- Regulatory Services Division which oversees the concealed handgun license program (now LTC) and the private security division has established set guidelines that security officers (Non-commissioned, Commission, Bodyguard) CANNOT use their concealed handgun license (LTC) in conjunction with any security work.
+The Department of Public Safety- Regulatory Services Division which oversees the concealed handgun license program (now LTC) and the private security division has established set guidelines that security officers (Non-commissioned, Commission, Bodyguard) CANNOT use their concealed handgun license (LTC) in conjunction with any security work (this includes Texas Constitutional Carry that will not apply on duty).
 It goes without saying that a citizen with a concealed handgun license (LTC) obviously cannot do any type of security or bodyguard work without being properly licensed as a Security Officer or Bodyguard.

 (a) there is NO official DPS Private Investigator’s course (which is a separate issue in itself), so the P.I.s turn to DPS and ask for some type of flexibility to the rules because they are not Commissioned security officers and don’t need to take that class or carry that card but want the protection.
-Now that argument is a great one and one we agree DPS should have a P.I. class which provides for a weapon qualification (which they don’t).
+Now that argument is a great one and one we agree DPS should have a P.I. class which provides for a weapon qualification (which they don’t), and why don’t they?

 (c) Many P.I.s also perform Bounty Hunting and make arrests, kick doors in, and chasing felons – which clearly exceeds the intention or use of a concealed handgun license (LTC) for John Q Citizen.
-Several guard company owners are upset this is allowed by Private Investigators as they feel Private Investigators are skirting the requirements when clearly performing the duties that should require some type of license, training, and insurance other than a 4 hour LTC class (which has nothing do with laws of arrest, reporting, and many other related topics).
+Several guard company owners are upset this is allowed by Private Investigators as they feel Private Investigators are skirting the requirements (which they are) when clearly performing the duties that should require some type of license, training, and insurance other than a 4 hour LTC class (which has nothing do with laws of arrest, reporting, weaponless defense and many other related topics).
 To add, DPS-RSD has no Private Investigator’s course, so DPS either waives your stated experience (note, “your stated”), OR you have “anyone” (yes, anyone) sign off on your 3,000 hours which is unverified by DPS.
 This “honor system” should not be taking place when it comes to weapons training, and issuing of Private Investigators license and is a disturbing process.
+Yes prior Law enforcement and criminal justice degree holders are waivered too (without a PI class fyi).

 13. Do I Need A License If I’m A Police Officer?